skip to main content

 Most states require that you designate a registered agent for your business, and Georgia is no exception.
 A registered agent acts as the state's means to communicate with a business and is responsible for receiving legal and official documents related to the business.

 In the state of Georgia, it is required that each entity continuously maintains a registered agent and registered office.
 The registered agent can be anyone you wish, but whoever you choose must have a physical address in Georgia.
 In other words, a P.O.
 Box is not allowed as a registered agent address.
-This means a member of the limited liability company can act as the registered agent if desired, or a third-party registered agent service like MyCorporation can be used.
+This means a member of the Limited Liability Company can act as the registered agent if desired, or a third-party registered agent service like MyCorporation can be used.

 Why designate a third party to act as my registered agent in Georgia?